RapidRide G Line: History

 The Madison Street corridor was identified as a bus rapid transit candidate in the 2012 Transit Master Plan, adopted by the city of Seattle with input from King County Metro.
 While other routes were given feasibility studies for streetcars, as part of a new municipal system, Madison Street was considered too steep to support rail transit.
-The Madison Street corridor, from Downtown Seattle to Madison Park, was historically served by cable car service from 1890 until 1940, when they were scrapped and replaced with motor buses and trolleybuses on modern-day routes 11 and 12.
+The Madison Street corridor, from Downtown Seattle to Madison Park, was historically served by cable cars from 1890 until 1940, when they were scrapped and replaced with motor buses and trolleybuses on modern-day routes 11 and 12.

 A design concept for the service was first presented for public comment in 2014, featuring two options for the eastern terminus, at 23rd Avenue or Martin Luther King Jr Way (MLK Way).
 A public survey was conducted and found higher support for the MLK Way terminus, as well as preferences for station locations and transfers to other transit routes.
 In February 2016, the Seattle City Council approved a locally preferred alternative for the project and endorsed it to pursue federal funding.

 Residents of a condominium building on the line opposed the construction of a traction power substation that would be needed for the trolleybuses, citing possible health risks from exposure to electromagnetic fields.
+Portions of properties along the route were acquired for construction of wider sidewalks and platforms, including the patio space of queer bar Pony.

 As of 2017, construction on the project was planned to begin in mid-2018, with the line scheduled to open in 2019.
 However, it was later reported that uncertainty around federal funding was expected to delay construction.
 Reflecting those delays and following an FTA review, in March 2020 the projected opening date was pushed back to 2023.
 A further delay to 2024 and a budget increase to $133.4 million was announced in August 2020 due to an updated consultant review amid potential impacts of the COVID-19 pandemic.

 A groundbreaking ceremony was held on September 30, 2021, with Federal Transit Administrator Nuria Fernandez in attendance.
 Construction on Madison Street began in October 2021.
+A ribbon-cutting ceremony was held on August 29, 2024, to mark the completion of construction.
+The G Line opened on September 14, 2024, with a community celebration; several routes in the area also changed to connect with the line.

+The first days of service included issues with real-time arrival signs at stations, the curb-activated doors on buses, and signal priority issues.
+Three of the line's center platform stations opened with temporary steel plates in the busway due to construction defects that left the platforms too low for level boarding.
+A total of 25 shelters at stations are also planned to be rebuilt due to frame and paint issues.